-In the case of a veto (or, in Queensland, an objection) on the release of identifying information, a party to an adoption may, in some states and territories, make an application requesting that identifying information not be released to any other party to the adoption.
-A contact veto can be lodged when a person does not wish to be contacted by another party to the adoption.
+In the case of an identifying information veto (or, in Queensland, an objection) a party to an adoption may, in some states and territories, make an application requesting that identifying information not be released to any other party to the adoption.
+A contact veto can also be lodged when a person does not wish to be contacted by another party to the adoption.
 These vetoes are legally binding and if a person receives identifying information and goes on to contact the other party when a contact veto is in place, legal action can be taken.
 Contact and information vetoes can, however, be lifted by the person who lodged them.
 In some states and territories, vetoes have a limited life and new applications need to be lodged for vetoes to continue.
 There is no provision for vetoes in Victoria.
-In New South Wales a contact veto cannot be lodged in respect of adoption orders made after 26 October 1990.
+In New South Wales a contact veto cannot be lodged in respect of adoption orders made after 26 October 1990 and in Western Australia, as a result of changes made in 2003, no new contact or information vetoes are permitted to be lodged.

-Contact vetoes lodged do not necessarily relate directly to the information applications lodged - contact vetoes may have been lodged in relation to adoptions for which information may never be requested.
+It is not necessary for information applications to be lodged prior to lodging a contact veto.
+For instance, contact vetoes may be lodged in relation to adoptions for which information may never be requested.

-The principle features of contact and identifying information vetoes lodged in 2002-03 are:
+The principal features of contact and identifying information vetoes lodged in 2003-04 are:

-- there were 137 contact and identifying information vetoes lodged (Table 22) - the number of vetoes lodged decreased significantly between 1995-96 and 2001-02, from 426 to 88.
-However, between 2001-02 and 2002-03 the number of vetoes lodged increased by 32%, from 88 to 116 (Table 21) - as in previous years, the number of applications for information far exceeded the number of vetoes lodged against contact or the release of identifying information (Table 21).
+- there were 63 contact and identifying information vetoes lodged (Table 19) - the number of vetoes lodged each year has significantly decreased over the last decade, from 426 in 1995-96, to a record low of 63 vetoes lodged in 2003-04 (Table 18) - as in previous years, the number of applications for information far exceeded the number of vetoes lodged against contact or the release of identifying information (Table 18).

-The total number of vetoes in place at 30 June 2003 was 9,930 comprising 5,563 contact vetoes and 4,367 identifying information vetoes.
-This is a decrease of less than 1% from the 9,989 in place at 30 June 2002.
-The majority of vetoes in place at 30 June 2003 were lodged by the adopted person (53% of contact vetoes and 55% of information vetoes) and the birth mother (38% of contact vetoes and 36% of information vetoes).
-A small proportion were lodged by adoptive parents (Table 23).
+The total number of vetoes in place at 30 June 2004 was 9,941 comprising 5,593 contact vetoes and 4,348 identifying information vetoes (Table 20).
+This is an increase of less than 1% from the 9,930 in place at 30 June 2003 (AIHW 2003).
+The majority of vetoes in place at 30 June 2004 were lodged by the adopted person (53% of contact vetoes and 55% of information vetoes) and the birth mother (38% of contact vetoes and 35% of information vetoes).
+A small proportion were lodged by adoptive parents (Table 20).